 How to submit your revised thesis:

 If you are re-entering for the examination following a referral, please submit the Examination re-entry form [DOC 47KB] at least two weeks before the planned resubmission of the thesis.
 For students who entered for their first examination on or after 1st June 2012, the re-entry fee is £350.
 Payment is due at the point of re-entry for the second examination.
+Please inform the Fees Office that it is to be paid to the Research Degrees Office.

 The Research Degrees Office will write to the original examiners to inform them that you have re-entered for the examination and confirm that they are able to act.
 You can then submit two bound copies ('Morgana' binding from the QMUL Copy Shop is acceptable) and one electronic copy of your revised thesis to the Research Degrees Office.
 You must also provide a submission form, which can be downloaded here (Submission Form [DOC 41KB]).
 Students may email the electronic copy to the Research Degrees Officer for their School, or use the QMUL File Exchange Service for files up to 2 GB.
 You must not contact the examiners or the examination will be invalidated.
 The Research Degrees Office will dispatch your thesis to the examiners on your behalf.